 - demonstrate that they are taking a committed and serious approach to their professional development.

-CMALT holders or Certified Members of ALT are learning technology practitioners, teachers and researchers from across the educational and commercial sectors - List of CMALT Holders [60kB PDF - May 2013].
+CMALT holders or Certified Members of ALT are learning technology practitioners, teachers and researchers from across the educational and commercial sectors.
+You can access the List of CMALT Holders here.